-I am a professor at the Deptartment of Computer Science, Faculty of Informatics, Masaryk University.
+I am a professor at the Department of Computer Science, Faculty of Informatics, Masaryk University.

-I have a M.S. in Mathematics from Masaryk University (1976) and PhD in Computer Sciences from the Czech Academy of Sciences (1986) under Professor J. Horejs.
+I have an M.S. in Mathematics from Masaryk University (1976) and a PhD in Computer Sciences from the Czech Academy of Sciences (1986) under Professor J. Horejs.
 Since 2006 I am a full professor of informatics at Masaryk University.

 My current research interests include automated formal verification, parallel verification and digital systems biology.

-In 2009 I founded the Laboratory of Systems Biology with the aim of integrating and intensifying reserach and education activities in the emerging area of Computational Systems Biology at the Faculty of Informatics, Masaryk University.
+In 2009, I founded the Laboratory of Systems Biology intending to integrate and intensify research and education activities in the emerging area of Computational Systems Biology at the Faculty of Informatics, Masaryk University.

-Computer science technologies together with computer tools employing suitable mathematical and computer science methods can help to obtain exact description of the networks, and in consequence, to infer interesting predictions of systems dynamics evolved in arbitrary environment.
-In order to cope with large-scale biological models describing interaction in the scale of several functional layers of a living cell, the central requirement imposed on analysis tools is the scalability.
+Computer science technologies together with computer tools employing suitable mathematical and computer science methods can help to obtain an exact description of the networks, and in consequence, to infer interesting predictions of systems dynamics evolved in an arbitrary environment.
+To cope with large-scale biological models describing interaction in the scale of several functional layers of a living cell, the central requirement imposed on analysis tools is the scalability.

 Bifurcation analysis is a central task of the analysis of parameterised high-dimensional dynamical systems that undergo transitions as parameters are changed.
 The classical numerical and analytical methods are typically limited to a small number of system parameters.
 Our goal is to develop an approach to bifurcation analysis that is based on a suitable discrete abstraction of the system and employs model checking for discovering critical parameter values, referred to as bifurcation points, for which various kinds of behaviour (equilibrium, cycling) appear or disappear.